RefugeesCodeAT/tutor-guide/README.md

 ## Let's get going

 You can read up on the different chapters and learn how we work and collaborate.
 We believe in agile course creation so the points mentioned are subject to change.
-If you think something can be designed better, feel free to create a pull request on its [GitHub](/www.github.com/RefugeesCodeAT/tutor-guide) repository.
+If something is unclear or can be done better, we are happy if you open an Issue through our [GitHub](/www.github.com/RefugeesCodeAT/tutor-guide) repository.